-Monday 4 June 2018 sees the start of national Child Safety Week which is run by the Child Accident Prevention Trust.
+Monday 4 June 2018 sees the start of National Child Safety Week which the Child Accident Prevention Trust runs.

 The majority of injuries in children under five occur at home and the most common injuries for this age group are fractures, head injuries, and open wounds.

 Accidents are a leading cause of death and serious injury for children and young people in the UK.
 They account for three deaths and more than 2,000 hospital admissions each week.
 Child Safety Week aims to raise awareness as many of these accidents can be prevented by parents and carers.